isomerpages/enterprisesg-sac-old/courses/_posts/2021/2021-09-20-Laboratory-Managemenr-Course-Nvoember2021.md

 Please complete the attached [registration form](/files/registration-forms/Registration-form-LM-November2021 .docx{{:target="_blank"} and email it to Ms Angie at <angie_ng@enterprisesg.gov.sg>

-Closing date for registraton:  22 Ovtober 2021
+Closing date for registraton:  22 October 2021

 Should you require further clarification, please contact Ms Angie Ng at tel: +65 6279 1800